 A screen that is super small is just useless.
 How can you even see anything on the screen well enough to figure out where your problem is?
 It will be even harder if you wear glasses or have other eye issues.

-The quality of the video output also is a factor in making your drain inspection job easier or harder.
-You will want to rent a sewer camera with high resolution images and video so it’s simple to see where there might be an issue, instead of guessing.
+The quality of the video output is also a factor in making your drain inspection job got smoothly.
+You will want to rent a sewer camera with high resolution output so it’s easy to see where there are issues, instead of using your best guess.

 You don’t want to be squinting to see the screen, or looking at an image so grainy that you can’t even tell if there are cracks in your sewer lines.
 Make sure to test out the camera quality before you pay for your rental and make sure the video screen is big enough for your eyes.